protonpopsicle/fresh-stacks/README.md

 ### Costs

 The domain name costs $10.11/year.
 Google Kubernetes Engine (GKE) has a high maintanence cost ($75+/mo).
-Currently we are on GCP free trial which expires June 18, 2025. *Cloud-managed k8s is quite heavy for hosting our sample apps but we are using it in order to learn more about it*.
+Currently we are on GCP free trial which expires June 18, 2025.

 ## Development Environments

 Each app has a README with environment setup instructions.
 The goal is to support the following options for local dev:
-1. Run apps natively
+1. Run app locally (native)
-2. Deploy apps using Docker (Docker Desktop)
+2. Deploy app using Docker (Docker Desktop)
-3. Deploy apps to local k8s (Minikube)
+3. Deploy app to local k8s (Minikube)
-4. Deploy apps to cloud (GKE)
+4. Deploy app to cloud (GKE)

 ### Docker Desktop